-5.4.3 Private Stormwater Drainage
+5.5.4 Private Stormwater Drainage

-The property owner is responsible for the section of private drainage from their property to either a pit in the roadside, direct connection into Council's drain or an outlet on the kerb.
+The property owner is responsible for the section of private drainage from their property to either a pit in the roadside, direct connection into Council's drain, pit or an outlet on the kerb.

-5.4.4 Unconstructed Rights of Way
+5.5.5 Unconstructed Rights of Way

-Council will not maintain unconstructed rights of way to the same standards described in this Plan.
+Council will not maintain unconstructed rights of way to the same standards described in this RMP.
 Council may undertake grass cutting or weed management on a cyclic preventative maintenance program.
-All other maintenance will only be undertaken on request.
+All other maintenance will only be considered on request.